Equitable Learning FAQs

 • Email a PDF copy of your Equitable Learning Plan (the document we discussed at your appointment) to your student email.
 The email will be sent from 'RMIT Connect'

-• Send your Equitable Learning Plan to a nominated contact person in your School for distribution to your course coordinators, lecturers and tutors
+• Send your Equitable Learning Plan to your School for distribution to your teaching staff each semester

 You will have to: